 Devour an ice cream sandwich from Melt Bakery

 You can get ice cream in a cup or cone or you can get a yummy ice cream sandwich instead!
 Without a doubt, the best ice cream sandwiches in New York City come from Melt Bakery (132 Orchard St & Other Locations).
 They have so many interesting combinations to try and they are definitely perfect for the summer.

 Don’t forget about gelato

 Gelato is an Italian sweet treat.
 It is creamier and a bit denser than ice cream but like ice cream there are so many great gelato shops in NYC!
 We are absolutely addicted to a good stracciatella gelato.
-Grom (233 Bleecker St & Other Locations) and Amorino (60 University Pl) are both definitely worth the wait especially on hot days.
+Ferrara’s Bakery (195 Grand Street) and Amorino (60 University Pl) are both definitely worth the wait especially on hot days.

 Check out the popsicles from Popbar

-We came across a really interesting dessert shop, Popbar (5 Carmine St) after lunch at Joe’s Pizza.
+We came across a really interesting dessert shop, Popbar (15 West 38th Street).
 Popbar sells gelato, sorbet and yogurt popsicles and they all look so good!
 We tried their strawberry popsicle and it was amazing!
 Trust us, it definitely hits the spot on the hottest days.
 We have to go back again to try more of their flavors!